Y-kz918/Y-kz918_2210110533_capstone_project/README.md

 - [DONE] Step 3: Build and compile the Flight Scout Sub-graph.
 This involves creating the specific nodes to simulate searching for flights and processing the results into a clean list.
 - [DONE] Step 4: Build and compile the Activity Planner Sub-graph.
 This involves creating logic that generates an itinerary specifically based on the arrival time of the selected flight.
 - [DONE] Step 5: Construct the Parent Graph.
 I will create wrapper nodes that handle the input/output mapping to connect the global state to the sub-graphs.
-- [PARTIALLY_DONE] Step 6: Compile the final graph with Memory and Interrupts.
+- [DONE] Step 6: Compile the final graph with Memory and Interrupts.
 I will configure the graph to explicitly pause (`interrupt_before`) right before the activity planning step.
-- [TODO] Step 7: Implement the execution and interactive loop.
+- [DONE] Step 7: Implement the execution and interactive loop.
 I will run the graph, catch the pause, ask the user to select a flight via `input()`, and use `graph.update_state()` to save their choice before resuming.
+- [DONE] Step 8: I observed and validated the working and execution of all states in the Graph in LangSmith Traces.

 ## Conclusion:

 I had planned to achieve a workflow where the AI and the user work together, I think I have achieved the conclusion satisfactorily.

 The project works as intended.
 The agent successfully hands off tasks to the sub-graphs, and the interrupt mechanism functions correctly.
 When I tested it, I was able to manually select "Flight C," and the Activity Planner correctly recognized the new arrival time and adjusted the plan accordingly.
+I even observed the dataflow on LangSmith Traces.
 This confirmed that I successfully implemented the idea.